-The Center sponsors annual competitors for graduate students researching master’s theses, dissertations, or capstone projects on a topic in Latino or Latin American Studies.
+The Center provides grants to graduate students researching master’s theses or dissertations on a topic in Latino or Latin American Studies.
 Application guidelines, funding levels, and deadlines are announced annually early in the spring term.

-Proposals for both faculty and graduate students must follow the guidelines described below, and they are due in the Center by March 19, 2013.
-Applications will be ranked by the Center’s elected Advisory Committee, and award winners will be announced in April, 2013.
-Proposals must be typed and double-spaced and submitted electronically to email@example.com.
+Proposals must follow the guidelines described below, and they are due in the Center by April 21, 2016.
+Applications will be ranked by the Center’s elected Advisory Committee and award winners will be announced in late April.
+Proposals must be typed and double-spaced and sent electronically to email@example.com.
 Applications must also include a current curriculum vita, a detailed budget, and an itinerary.
 In describing your project, please follow these guidelines:

-Grant winners must submit a report of no less than 1,000 words detailing the outcome of their research agenda within six weeks of their return from the field.
-Grant winners must also acknowledge support received from the Center in future publications, and be willing to discuss their work with faculty associates in a seminar format.Current proposal deadline: March 19, 2013.
+The grant winner must submit a report of no less that 1000 words detailing the outcome of their research agenda within six weeks of their return from the field.
+The grant winner must also acknowledge support received from the Center in future papers and publications.Current proposal deadline: April 21, 2016.